-A variety of style manuals, grammar handbooks and other writing resources are available for use at the Centre for Academic Excellence.
+A variety of style manuals, grammar handbooks and other writing resources are available for use at the Writing and Tutoring Services office.
 Feel free to come in and browse our shelves!

 We also recommend the following online resources:

-- Academic Integrity--An important online seminar that explains the basics of citing sources and avoiding plagiarism (log in with your Tyndale username and password)
+- Academic Integrity--An important online seminar that explains the basics of citing sources and avoiding plagiarism (log in with your Tyndale username and password and find the Student Resources tab)

 - Tyndale Library Citation Guide